Istehkam-e-Pakistan Party

+The IPP emerged as the sixth-largest party in the 2024 general election, winning three seats in the National Assembly.
+It is also the third-largest party in the Gilgit-Baltistan Assembly, winning 7 seats in the 2026 Gilgit-Baltistan Assembly election.

 History

-The pre-existing tensions between Pervez Khattak and Imran Khan, the Chairman of PTI and PTI-P with the November 2024 PTI protest, May 9 riots, ultimately resulted in numerous politicians resigning from the PTI and PTI-P the subsequent formation of the new political party.

-Around one hundred leaders from all around Pakistan attended a dinner organized by Aleem Khan, where it was revealed that the IPP had been formed.
-The party's leader, Jahangir Tareen, spoke about his goals on the occasion, to "fulfill the teachings of Muhammad Ali Jinnah, Fatima Jinnah, Allama Iqbal", ending political and social divisions, and bringing political and economic reforms.
+Around one hundred leaders from all around Pakistan attended a dinner organized by Aleem Khan and Jahangir Tareen, where it the foundation of the IPP was announced.
+The party's first leader, Jahangir Tareen, spoke about his goals on the occasion, to "fulfill the teachings of Muhammad Ali Jinnah, Fatima Jinnah, Allama Iqbal", ending political and social divisions, and bringing political and economic reforms.

 On 18 July 2023, the IPP submitted an application for party registration with the Election Commission of Pakistan (ECP).
 For the party's electoral symbol, they sought an eagle.

 On 5 October 2023, the ECP accepted the application and issued a notification of the IPP's registration.
 On 26 October, the party was allotted the eagle as their electoral symbol.

+2024 election

-On 12 February 2024, Jahangir Tareen resigned from the party after losing in General Election 2024.
+Three candidates of IPP, Aleem Khan, Gul Asghar Khan and Awn Chawdhary, won their respective seats in the National Assembly through the 2024 general election.
+On 12 February 2024, Jahangir Tareen resigned from the party after losing in the election.
+Aleem Khan subsequently succeeded him as president and Gul Asghar Khan was appointed the party's chief whip and party president in North Punjab.

 Organization

-On 12 June 2023, Tareen had announced Aleem Khan as the first President of the IPP, Aamir Mehmood Kiani as the first Secretary-General, and Aun Chaudhry as the Additional Secretary-General and Spokesperson.
-Due to Tareen's disqualification by the courts, he is unable to hold any official post in the IPP, but he is regarded as the "patron-in-chief" of the party.
+On 12 June 2023, Tareen had announced Aleem Khan as the first President of the IPP, Aamir Mehmood Kiani as the first Secretary-General, and Awn Chawdhary as the Additional Secretary-General and Spokesperson.
+Due to Tareen's disqualification by the courts, he is unable to hold any official post in the IPP, but he has been regarded as the "patron-in-chief" of the party.